kodecocodes/english-style-guide/README.md

 _Example:_ Apple has its own solution...

 **bolding**
-Use the bold style (&lt;em&gt; in WordPress) for things the reader needs to click, enter into a text field or otherwise notice.
+Use the bold style (&lt;em&gt; in WordPress) for things the reader needs to click, modify, enter into a text field or otherwise notice.
 This includes file and directory names, but only those that are the action item of a nearby instruction.

-Use the bold style to highlight important concepts that are being introduced for the first time.
+When instructing the reader to makes changes, bold each object in the process, with the exception of UI elements.

-When instructing the reader to makes changes, bold each object in the process.
+_Example:_ In the hierarchy, select the **SpaceShip** and from the inspector, inside the **Alien Component**, set the **IsDead** property to **false**.

-_Example:_ In the **hierarchy**, select the **SpaceShip** and from the **inspector**, inside the **Alien Component**, set the **IsDead** property to **false**.
+Also use the bold style to highlight important concepts that are being introduced for the first time.

 For bolding in lists, see **lists**.